Have you been looking into schools, but have no idea how to pick an Italian language school in Italy?

 - If one of your main goals is to try as much Italian food as possible, there will be more food and restaurant options.
 I’d love to say I have tips to ensure you can fit in your clothes after multiple weeks in Italy, but I don’t! 🙂

 - You’re more likely to find a larger school with a greater number of students, increasing the likelihood you’ll meet students with similar interests.
-This made a big difference to me when studying in Lucca as it led to spending lots of time outside of class practicing Italian over lunch and dinner with fellow students.
+This made a big difference to me when studying in Lucca as it led to spending lots of time outside of class practicing Italian over meals and drinks with fellow students.

-- More locals tend to know English In larger cities, so you may not have as many opportunities to practice your new found skills outside of class.
+- Locals tend to know more English in larger cities, so you may not have as many opportunities to practice your new found skills outside of class.
 While a generalisation, busy locals catering to tourists day in and day out may have limited time or patience to help you with your Italian (and I can’t say I blame them!).

 - If you’re looking to learn as much as possible, sightseeing, on your own or with non-Italian speakers, might lessen your opportunities to practice speaking in Italian.
 At the very least, lots of sightseeing options may be a distraction if your main goal is to improve your Italian as much as possible.